Packetfahrer/batterydata/README.md

 # batterydata
-Console tool for iOS to print battery info from IOKit.
+Console tool for iOS that prints battery info from IOKit.